Mubaloo/wwdc2015-uistackviews/README.md

 <!--
 ![Animation showing the transition from a vertical stack to a horizontal stack on rotation](PostResources/) -->

-[^2]: This does not actually work in iOS 9 beta 1 (https://forums.developer.apple.com/message/10510#10510)

 This can be taken further; for example, having 4 rows of items when there is a compact width, 4 columns when there is a compact height with a regular width, and any other layouts showing a 2x2 grid: